 Janel was born and raised on the Taylor family farm at Ridgedale, Saskatchewan.
 She grew up helping her parents Dan & Judy and her brother Kent grow wheat, canola, peas, barley as well as raise pheasants on a 3,000 acre farm.
 She graduated with a B. Sc in Agronomy from the University of Saskatchewan in 2006 and immediately started working for Cargill as an Agronomist, first out of Canwood and then out of Clavet.
 In 2010 she became Agronomy Manager of the Southern Saskatchewan agronomy team and in 2012 became General Manager of the Balcarres, Raymore and Wynyard locations.
 Janel won a Cargill President's Club award in both 2012 and 2014.

 In 2014, Janel switched roles within Cargill to allow for more time on the farm and was the Agronomy technical lead before transitioning away from Cargill to work exclusively on the farm.
-Janel's is our lead agronomist and spends her spring/summer walking the fields, her harvest in a combine and winter planning for the next season, while managing the day to day operation as Vice President of the farm.
+Janel is Vice President of the farm and manages the day to day operation, she is also our lead agronomist and spends her spring/summer walking the fields, her harvest in a combine and winter planning for the next season.